 Are there any funding opportunities available for students that are enrolled?

 Yes, there are many funding opportunities.
-AADS offers teaching assistantships (TA) every year.
-TAs are very competitive, and are offered to based on the student's application file.
+AADS offers Graduate Assistantships (GA) every year.
+GAs are very competitive, and are offered to based on the student's application file.
 Additionally, there also are fellowships and scholarships available.
 Please click here to view the funding opportunities.

 If I am applying to a combined program, do I have to submit an application to both units?